Abomhold/AudiobookTagger/README.md

 # AudiobookTagger
 Powershell script that sorts audiobook files based on folder name and goodreads api.
-Format &lt;track> - [&lt;series> #&lt;series number>] &lt;title>.
+Format Author \ (Series) Book \ track - Book
-Scipt takes a folder with multiple folders of audio book tracks and gives them a standard format and the correct info based on GoodReads API.
+Script takes a folder with multiple folders of audio book tracks and gives them a standard format and the correct info based on GoodReads API.
 Point scrpit to author folder (assuming format similar to audiobooks\author\book\)
 # Things To Do/Known Issues:
 Push info to ID3 file tags (multiple file types)